 The primary advantage is speed, which has become critical in an environment with billions of mobile, IoT devices and other sources continuously streaming data.
 With all relevant information in RAM, there is no need to traverse a network to remote storage for transaction processing.
 The difference in speed is significant – minutes vs. sub-millisecond response times for complex transactions done millions of times per second.

-Enables the largest data sets to run efficiently in an in-memory cluster across your most popular data APIs.
+Enables the largest data sets to run efficiently in a high-performance cluster across your most popular data APIs.
 Certified for use with Intel Optane DC Persistent Memory for RAM speeds at higher densities and lower cost.

 Provides a comprehensive view of all cluster activity, along with configurable watermarks for alerts through a web-based user interface and cluster-wide JMX and REST APIs.

 Whether the restart is a planned shutdown or a sudden cluster-wide crash, Hot Restart Store allows full recovery to the previous state of configuration and cluster data.
 Certified for use with Intel Optane DC Persistent Memory for 2.5X faster restarts than with SSDs.

 Upgrades cluster nodes and versions without service interruption.

 Provides standards-based Java Authentication and Authorization Service (JAAS) and interoperable encryption, authentication, and access control checks to mission-critical applications.